 Total institutional charges X percent of unearned aid = amount returned to program(s)

-If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
+If you did not receive all of the funds that you earned, you may be due to a P st-withdrawal disbursement.
 If your Post-withdrawal disbursement includes loan funds, you must give your permission before we can disburse them.
 You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
 Wake Tech will automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and other institutional charges.
 We need your permission to use the Post-withdrawal grant disbursement for all other school charges.
 If you do not give your permission, you will be offered the funds.
 However, it may be in your best interest to allow Wake Tech to keep the funds to reduce your debt at the school.

 There may be some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
 For example, if you are a first- time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you could have received had you remained enrolled past the 30th day.

 Unearned Title IV financial aid shall be returned to the following programs in the following order:

 |1.
 Federal Unsubsidized Direct Loan||4.
 Federal PELL Grant|

 |2.
 Federal Subsidized Direct Loan||5.
 Federal SEOG|